languitar/autosuspend/doc/source/available_wakeups.rst

 .. program:: wakeup-periodic

 Always schedules a wake up at a specified delta from now on.
-Can be used to let the system wake up every once in a while, for instance, to refresh the calendar used in the ``Calendar`` check.
+Can be used to let the system wake up every once in a while, for instance, to refresh the calendar used in the :ref:`wakeup-calendar` check.

 Options
 ^^^^^^^